Regional variation: United States

 Regional sports networks that cover large regions may similarly be carved into regional variants to account for differing broadcast rights to teams between markets.
-Examples include Fox Sports San Diego—spun from Fox Sports West in 2012 after it acquired rights to the San Diego Padres of Major League Baseball, and MSG Western New York—a Buffalo, New York-centric feed of the state-wide MSG Network that is co-owned by local team owner Pegula Sports and Entertainment.
+Examples include Fox Sports San Diego—spun from Fox Sports West in 2012 after it acquired rights to the San Diego Padres of Major League Baseball— and MSG Western New York, a Buffalo, New York-centric feed of the state-wide MSG Network co-owned by local team owner Pegula Sports and Entertainment.